aojrzynski/BK-automate-boring-stuff-python-projects/README.md

 Please keep this in mind when reading the below comments, as certain issues came up for me because of python libraries changing or issues with running things on a MacBook.
 You may not run into the same issues yourself, depending on your setup.

-The following procjects are not included in this repo:
+The following projects are not included in this repo:

 ## Chapter 6
 __Zombie Dice Bots:__ Didn't want to deal with getting the game itself